 In addition, there are frequent and inexpensive metro buses that run from the Envigado metro station to and from Parque Envigado.

-Furthermore, any taxi or Uber driver in Medellín will know where Parque Envigado is located.
+Furthermore, any taxi driver in Medellín will know where Parque Envigado is located.
 It’s also relatively easy to catch a taxi at Parque Envigado.